lakhia/speedwordsearch/README.md

 ### Data collected by the app

 I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
-All app preferences (like sound controls) and level progress are created by the you (the user) and is stored locally in your device only.
+All app preferences (like sound controls) and level progress are created by you (the user) and is stored locally in your device only.
 This data can be simply erased by clearing the app's data or uninstalling it.
 No analytics software is present in the app.

 ### Explanation of permissions